amolikvivian/Social-Distance-Breach-Detector-OpenCV-DL/README.md

 4. Go on to preferred web browser -> 'localhost: port number being shown on terminal window'

-5. Ctrl+C in the terminal to exit from stream
+5. To exit from stream and terminate operations -> ctrl + c

 # References